SixArm/rust-101/topics/crates/cargo-cache-crate-for-caching-dependencies.md

 # cargo-cache crate for caching dependencies

 Rust `cargo-cache` is a crate that provides a command-line interface (CLI) for managing the cache directory used by the Cargo package manager.
-Cargo is the default package manager for Rust and is used to build, test, and package Rust code.
+Cargo is the default package manager for Rust and builds, tests, and packages Rust code.

 When you use Cargo to build a Rust project, it downloads and caches dependencies, build artifacts, and other files related to the build process in a directory called "cargo-cache".
 Over time, this directory can become quite large, taking up valuable disk space on your system.